texstudio-org/texstudio/utilities/manual/source/editing.md

 ![TOC View with file](images/TOC_file.webp)

-The mouse over now would show the name of the file that includes `file1.tex` (namely `document.tex`).
-The indentation shows that the text of `file1.tex` is part of the section \"Main text\".
+The mouse-over now would show the name of the file that includes `file1.tex` (namely `document.tex`).
+The indentation shows that the text of `file1.tex` is part of the section "Main text".
 You may like to choose a different color in the configuration dialog (see option Use color in global TOC in [advanced editor settings](configuration.md#configuring-the-advanced-editor-settings-advanced-option)).